-The steps in the development cycle are:
+The steps in the model driven development cycle are:

-a) The system is defined as an executable specification which is an object-oriented analysis model.
+a) The system is defined as an executable specification which is an object-oriented model.
+The executable specification is written in an executable version of UML.

-b) The program is validated at the analysis model level.
+b) The program is validated and verified at the model level.